NSC Frequently Asked Questions - Tryouts

 Does NSC allow players to tryout to play-up a year?

-Skill based play-ups are not allowed for U10 players, no exceptions.
+Skill based play-ups are not allowed for U10 and U9 players, no exceptions.

 All U11-U19 players (NSC and New) who wish to request to tryout as a skill-based play-up must first register and tryout for their birth year and then attend the tryout session of the year older team.
 All play-up requests will be reviewed in accordance with the current NSC process for play-ups.
 Players (NSC and New) that knowingly or unknowingly neglect to follow NSC guidelines and processes will be considered ineligible for play-up status.